-With the media constantly paying close attention to the situation in southern Israel and Gaza, many tourists are questioning if it’s safe to travel in Israel now, and what it’s like to be in Israel at this time.
+With the media constantly paying close attention to the situation in southern Israel, Gaza, and the West Bank, many tourists are questioning if it’s safe to travel in Israel now, and what it’s like to be in Israel at this time.
 In this article we’ll try to run through facts about the situation.
-We’ll give you the information you need to make a decision.
-Ultimately it is safe to travel in Israel.
-The situation in the south of the country is not affecting tourists who are traveling in the country.
-That being said, you should always be sure to check and adhere to your country’s travel advisories.
+In general, it is safe to travel in Israel when circumstances are less tense.
+In these difficult times, we are still offering private tours, strictly following government regulations.
+You should always be sure to check and adhere to your country’s travel advisories.

 In order to keep updated on all the latest news, subscribe to our newsletter down below.

-Is it Safe to Travel in Israel Now?
+Is it Safe to Travel Within Israel Now?

-In addition to that, personal safety in Israel is always incredibly high and crime very low, especially when compared to many Western countries and cities.
-In an ironic way, coming and traveling in Israel is safer than staying at home in the UK, USA, or most other Western Countries.
+It’s understandable to be cautious about traveling to Israel considering how the conflict appears on world news.
+However, it’s statistically very safe to travel within Israel.
+Personal safety in Israel is always incredibly high and crime very low, especially when compared to many Western countries and cities.
+In regards to crime, traveling in Israel is actually safer than staying at home in the UK, USA, or most other western countries.

-- The Foreign and Commonwealth Office (FCO) advise against all travel specific areas – to Gaza, the Sheba’a Farms and Ghajjar and within 500m of the border with Lebanon (the ‘Blue Line’) east of Metula, and east of Route 98 along the Syrian border.
+- The Foreign and Commonwealth, and Development Office (FCDO) advises against all travel to Gaza, the Sheba’a Farms and Ghajjar, and within 500m of the border with Lebanon (the ‘Blue Line’) east of Metula, including the northern edge of the town and east of Route 98 along the Syrian border.
+Non-essential travel to the city of Nablus, Joseph’s Tomb, and the Balata and New Askar refugee camps near Nablus is strongly discouraged.
 These are not regions or areas typically visited by tourists visiting Israel.

-- The US State Department does not advise tourists against traveling to Israel but does advise U.S citizens to be aware of “the continuing risks of travel to Israel, the West Bank and Gaza due to the security situation and heightened tensions there, and warns against travel to Gaza.”
+- The US State Department does not advise tourists against traveling to Israel.
+However it does advise U.S citizens to be aware of “the continuing risks of travel to Israel, the West Bank and Gaza due to the security situation and heightened tensions there, and states ‘do not travel’ to Gaza.”
 They also advise travelers to stay cautious in the Old City and when traveling to the West Bank.

 How’s the Mood in Israel?

-As far as tourists go, there is no slowing them down in 2021.
-There were a record-breaking 4.5 million tourists who visited Israel in 2019.
+As far as tourists go, there is no slowing them down in 2023, which saw a massive boom in tourism following the reopening of the country after the Coronavirus pandemic.

 Tours in Israel continue to depart as usual without changes to itineraries.
 We have lots of Package Tours to help you make the most out of your trip in Israel, plus many hotels in Jerusalem, Tel Aviv and more.